 If I can describe Gangsta in one word it would be... disappointingpieceofshit.

 Gangsta, a title name that immediately invokes imagery of money, sex, power and violence, and as luck would have it, a very appropriate namesake as well, as we're given just that in spades.
-This
+This is a

 To help heighten the atmosphere even further, the music was brought to life by Tsutchie, who's famous for his work on Manglobe's fan-favorite, Samurai Champloo.
-Instead of drawing back to the Hip-Hop/Trip-Hop fusion stylistics of his work on Champloo, Tsutchie embarks down a sonic path that's more EDM inspired.
-Not quite as heavy-handed as Parasyte's take on the genre, Tsutchie took a far more stripped-down "muffled" approach.
-Those that are fans of the more techno/drum 'n' base aspects of EDM would find something to enjoy with Gangsta's musical choice.
+Instead of drawing back to the Hip-Hop/Trip-Hop genre fusion of his work on Champloo, Tsutchie embarks down a sonic path that's more EDM inspired.
+Being nowhere as heavy-handed as Parasyte's take on the genre, Tsutchie took a far more stripped-down approach.
+Those that are fans of the more house/drum 'n' base aspects of EDM would find something to enjoy with Gangsta's musical choice.
 The opening theme "Renegade" by STEREO DIVE FOUNDATION was a nice J-pop/EDM track that kicked things into high gear for each new episode.
 Despite its niche sound, it's an opening that has easily received broad appeal due to its melody, glitch-pop flavoring, and midway breakdown.
 The ending, while also nice, was a more morbid song that wrapped up the episode nicely but didn't really serve as something you didn't want to skip after a few listens.

 There's really no way around it; Gangsta was a flop.
 With each new episode, the show found itself struggling to stay afloat.
 What started out with audiences crossing their fingers for that eventual "Aha" moment to kick in, quickly fizzled away into disinterest as it slowly trudged towards the chopping block of its final episode.
 And with no solid conclusion in sight, Gangsta took what little potential it was holding onto and proceeded to run it into the ground, as it faded to black and people began moving on to the next best thing, erasing the thought of its existence from their memory.

 I have a rather complicated relationship with studio Manglobe.
 On the one hand, they've created some of my most beloved shows (Ergo Proxy, Samurai Champloo and House of Five Leaves) but on the other, they're responsible for some of my most detested ones as well (Deadman Wonderland and Karneval).
 But instead of falling into either category, Gangsta lands somewhere in the middle ground for me, with the studio's other works like Samurai Flamenco, The World God Only Knows and The Sacred Blacksmith.
 Shows I don't quite like but don't hate either.
 They're simply titles that fell short of the mark for me.
 It's really aggravating seeing what Gangsta ultimately became, given all the untapped potential it was working with.
 But the overall lack of purpose in its plotting and the abrupt ending has assured that it'll be more loathed than remembered with fond memories.
-But perhaps the most disheartening thing about this show is that it serves as Manglobe's swan song since they went bankrupt and disbanded right after finishing this anime.
-They were my personal favorite studio, so it's sad seeing them go off on such a sour note.
+But perhaps the most disheartening thing about this show is that it serves as Manglobe's swan song since the studio went bankrupt and disbanded right after finishing this show.
+They were my personal favorite studio, so it's sad seeing them go out on such a sour note.

 Gangsta is the type of show that sounds catchy as it gets.
 As the name implies, there are gangsters which means there’s crime.
 However, there are people who takes care of business these problems in the city of Ergastulum.
 Enter Nick and Worick, a pair of badass bishounen who takes cares of crime like another day in the park.
 As ordinary as the show sounds, it gets more complicated once they are assigned to a task that goes beyond their expectations.
 But for the audience, what should your expectations be for the show?